mmgalushka/onnx-hello-world/exp/sklearn.md

 ## Summary

-All of our tested classifiers were successfully converted to the ONNX format.
+All tested classifiers were successfully converted to the ONNX format.
 The ONNX models produced the same accuracy results as the correspondent SKLearn models.
 Very similar behavior (according to the difference in prediction probability) showed Logistic Regression, Support Vector, Gaussian Naive Bay, and Multi-layer Perceptron classifiers.
 K-nearest neighbors and Random Forest classifiers showed surprisingly large differences in prediction probabilities for some samples.
 This potentially may cause a prediction swing to other classes.